Endless Travel Plans

 Frequently Asked Questions

-A San Diego family vacation costs $2,700-$8,000+ for a family of 4 in 2026.
-Beach-focused trips with 1-2 paid activities run $2,700-$4,500, while attraction-heavy trips covering the Zoo, LEGOLAND, SeaWorld, and more reach $5,500-$8,000+.
-San Diego is typically 25-40% cheaper than Orlando for a comparable trip because so many top activities are free.
+A San Diego family vacation costs $2,700-$8,000+ for a family of 4 in 2026, depending on how many paid attractions you add and where you stay.
+Beach-focused trips with 1-2 paid activities run $2,700-$4,500, while attraction-heavy weeks covering the Zoo, LEGOLAND, and SeaWorld reach $5,500-$8,000+.
+The free coastline and parks are what keep San Diego well below Orlando.

 Is San Diego cheaper than Orlando for families?